valtimo-platform/valtimo-documentation/release-notes/major10/10.0.0/valtimo-backend-libraries.md

   Process data object relations were a way to link a stored object to a running process.
 When document definitions were introduced, this functionality was made obsolete.
 Process data object relations have now been removed.

+* **REST API versioning**

+  Every REST endpoint exposed by Valtimo now contains a version, e.g. `/api/document` becomes `/api/v1/document`.
+  This makes it easier to support multiple versions in the future in case of breaking changes in the REST API, without waiting for a new major version of Valtimo.

 Instructions on how to migrate to this version of Valtimo can be found [here](migration.md).

 ## Deprecations